aviaryan/shape-recog/readme.md

  distance(last_vertex, first_point).
 Cases which violate this test should be caught in the *Angle Test*.
 * We are also using the [Distance Formula](http://en.wikipedia.org/wiki/Distance_from_a_point_to_a_line#Line_defined_by_two_points) to check if a figure will actually close or tend to close.
 * To validate circles, we calculate the Horizontal Diameter and the Vertical Diameter and compare them.
 We also check if co-ordinates for these diameters are aligned or not.
 If the co-ordinates are aligned but diameters are different, the figure is an *oval*.
+* For further validatin polygons, we check if lines drawn from vertex to vertex are straight or not.
+We will use the Distance Formula to check for the drawn line's difference with the ideal line.

 ### What we learned from this project